amstokely/dag/README.md

     ```bash
     mkdir build && cd build
     ```
-1. If building the Python interface, install SWIG and NumPy with either pip or conda:
+1. If building the Python interface, install SWIG, pytest, networkx, and NumPy with either pip or conda:
     ```bash
-    pip install numpy swig
+    pip install numpy swig pytest networkx
     ```
    and set an environment variable: ***FLAGS***, equal to the following:
     ```bash